-Measure - ID C4 Title Energy Efficiency Award in the Academic Sector Sector Cross-sector Timeline 2024-2025 Implementing Agency Ministry of Energy and Mineral Resources (MEMR), Jordan Renewable Energy and Energy Efficiency Fund (JREEEF) Royal Scientific Society (RSS), Ministry of Higher Education and Scientific Research (MoHE), Stakeholders Universities, Committee of Partnership between the public sector and the academic sector Involved in the RE & EE fields.
-Target Group Students, Universities, Academic sector ranger Group Stimulating research and innovation to advance energy efficiency in all sectors.
-Raising awareness about efficient and responsible use of energy throughout the Objective academic sector.
-Objective Evaluation and dissemination of success stories and recognizing consumers who have implemented exemplary energy efficiency measures.
-In a rapidly evolving world, the importance of sustainable practices and energy conservation cannot be overstated.
+Measure - ID C4 Title Energy Efficiency Award in the Academic Sector Sector Cross-sector Timeline 2024-2025 Implementing Agency Ministry of Energy and Mineral Resources (MEMR), Jordan Renewable Energy and Energy Efficiency Fund (JREEEF) Stakeholders Involved Royal Scientific Society (RSS), Ministry of Higher Education and Scientific Research (MoHE), Universities, Committee of Partnership between the public sector and the academic sector in the RE & EE fields.
+Target Group Students, Universities, Academic sector Objective Stimulating research and innovation to advance energy efficiency in all sectors.
+Raising awareness about efficient and responsible use of energy throughout the academic sector.
+Evaluation and dissemination of success stories and recognizing consumers who have implemented exemplary energy efficiency measures.
+Description In a rapidly evolving world, the importance of sustainable practices and energy conservation cannot be overstated.
 The academic sector, as a hub of knowledge and innovation, has a vital role to play in leading the way towards a more energy-efficient future.
 To encourage and recognize the efforts of educational institutions in this regard, the award will be developed.
 The award's primary purpose is to acknowledge, motivate, and strengthen groundbreaking research and innovation in the field of energy efficiency.
 The award is open and inclusive to wide spectrum of researchers and research areas.
-While encompassing diverse aspects of energy efficiency, the award also focuses on specific Description themes that address critical challenges in the field.
+While encompassing diverse aspects of energy efficiency, the award also focuses on specific themes that address critical challenges in the field.
 An evaluation committee comprising experts in energy, sustainability, and education will review the submissions.
 A holistic evaluation criterion will be developed by the committee based on technical, economic, environmental, innovation, and behavioural change aspects.
 The award encourages partnerships between public, private, and academic in implementing scientific research on energy efficiency.
 It acts as a platform for evaluating and disseminating solutions that lead to success stories in energy efficiency.
 It sets benchmarks and inspires others to adopt energy-saving strategies.
 Measure Cost Not Available Source of Funding Funding is not secured.
-Cost / Energy Saved Not Applicable Monitoring and The numbers of submitted proposals yearly.
-Consultation disconsidering and attalched an appropriate expense through the Quantification of Impact Consultation, dissemination, and stakeholder engagement events through the impact partnership committee
+Cost / Energy Saved Not Applicable Monitoring and Quantification of Impact The numbers of submitted proposals yearly.
+Consultation, dissemination, and stakeholder engagement events through the partnership committee